Southeastern Freight Lines Recognized as Best Employer in South Carolina by Forbes

 Forbes partnered with market research company Statista to pinpoint organizations liked best by employees in its second annual ranking of America’s best employers by state.

-“At Southeastern, we believe strongly in our culture and values, and that it’s what sets us apart.
-This recognition from Forbes, based on feedback from our employees, is a testament to our people-first culture,” said Richard Slater, vice president of service center sales, human resources at Southeastern Freight Lines.
+“At Southeastern, we believe strongly in our culture and values, and that is what sets us apart.
+This recognition from Forbes, based on feedback from our employees, is a testament to our people-first culture,” said Richard Slater, vice president of field sales at Southeastern Freight Lines.
 “We offer a commitment to excellence in all we do, serving our associates and communities, comprehensive training, safe and well-maintained equipment and a competitive pay and benefits package.”

 South Carolina is home to Southeastern’s corporate office in Lexington as well as five service centers located in Augusta, Charleston, Columbia, Florence and Greenville.
 The company is celebrating its 70th anniversary this year, including 70 years of service out of the Columbia service center.